 First things first, you need to sign up with OpenStreetMap (or just login if you already have an account).
 Here is how:

-The huckathon.org web page assigns you an orange square, and lets you quickly assess whether or not it needs mapping, simply by comparing satellite imagery to the current OpenStreetMap.
+The huckathon.org web page assigns you a green square, and lets you quickly assess whether or not it needs mapping, simply by comparing satellite imagery (right) to the current map (left).

-If there is nothing to map, or it has all already been mapped (i.e. it appears on OpenStreetMap), then you can press the red button, which will tell our database that this is the case.
+If there is nothing to map, or it has all already been mapped (i.e. it appears on the map to the left), then you can press the red button, which will tell our database that this square has already been completed.

-If you are not sure (e.g. there are clounds on the imagery, or you don't feel like you can make it out), you can simply press the orange button to simply move on to a new square
+If you are not sure (e.g. there are clounds on the imagery, or you don’t feel like you can make it out), you can simply press the blue button to move on to a new square

-If you think that there is something in the orange square for you to map, click the green button, and this will open the Map Editor so that you can map it!
+If you think that there is something in the green square for you to map, click the green button, and this will open the Map Editor so that you can map it!

-Don’t worry if you aren’t sure about the features, just ask one of the volunteers and they will be happy to help!
+Don’t worry if you aren’t sure, just ask one of the volunteers and they will be happy to help!